Magnesium – Essential Mineral for Human Health

 Cardiovascular Health

 Magnesium is one of the most important minerals for cardiovascular function, with roles spanning blood pressure regulation, heart rhythm maintenance, vascular health, and protection against atherosclerosis.
+For a deeper dive see Magnesium and Heart Health.

 Blood Pressure Regulation